National Hydration Day

 Myth: It’s impossible to drink too much water.

 Truth: Overhydration is rare, but it can happen.
-Too much water too quickly can lower electrolyte levels and this can lead to confusion or even seizures and death.
+Drinking too much water too quickly can lower electrolyte levels, leading to confusion or even seizures and death.

 Myth: We can’t meet our water needs from food.